Restricted Bernoulli Matrix Factorization: Balancing the trade-off between prediction accuracy and coverage in classification based collaborative filtering: Related Work

 \section{Related Work}

 Incorporating reliability into \acp{RS} is a hot research topic in recent years.
 In \cite{katarya2018reliable}, a reliable \ac{RS} is constructed by combining the output of content-based filtering and \ac{CF} using fuzzy cognitive maps.
 In a different vein, \cite{ahmadian2019novel} presents a novel \ac{RS} which is based on three different points of view on reliability measures: (i) a user-based reliability measure used to evaluate the performance of user rating profiles in predicting unseen items, (ii) an item-based reliability measure used to improve low-quality rating profiles, and (iii) a rating-based reliability measure used to evaluate initial predicted ratings.
 Furthermore, \cite{zhu2018assigning} proposes a \ac{MF} architecture to provide a reliability value for each prediction in any \ac{CF} based \ac{RS}.
 These reliability values show improvements in the quality of prediction and recommendation in different \ac{RS}.
+Recent advancements have further formalised these concepts into the broader framework of Trustworthy \acp{RS}~\cite{li2023trustworthy}.
+This modern perspective emphasizes that reliability is not just an auxiliary metric, but a core requirement for robustness and user safety in high-stakes decision-making environments.

 In addition, the evaluation of reliability measures has also been studied.
 In \cite{bobadilla2018reliability} two scores are proposed to measure the quality of a reliability measure.
 Both quality measures are based on the hypothesis that the more suitable a reliability measure is, the better accuracy results it will provide when applied.